LayerManager/layman/doc/rest.md

   - *status*: Status information about generating and availability of thumbnail.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **file**
   - *path*: String.
 Path to input vector data file that was imported to the DB table.
-Path is relative to user's directory.
+Path is relative to user directory.
   - *status*: Status information about saving and availability of files.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **db_table**
   - **name**: String.
-DB table name within PostgreSQL user's schema.
+DB table name within PostgreSQL user schema.
 This table is used as GeoServer source of layer.
   - *status*: Status information about DB import and availability of the table.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - *sld*